cornolio1975/SP-FAMILY-VENTURES04/README.md

 3.  **View the App:**
     The terminal will show you a local URL (usually `http://localhost:3000`).
 Open this URL in your web browser to start using the application.

-## Deployment to GitHub Pages

-This project includes a GitHub Actions workflow that automatically builds and deploys the application to GitHub Pages whenever you push changes to the `main` branch.

-To enable this:

-1.  **Go to Repository Settings:** In your GitHub repository, navigate to `Settings` > `Pages`.
-2.  **Configure Build and Deployment:** Under the "Build and deployment" section, select `GitHub Actions` as the `Source`.
-3.  **Push a Change:** Make a commit and push it to the `main` branch.
-The workflow will run automatically, and your site will be published at `https://<your-username>.github.io/copy-of-sp-family-ventures-erp/`.